davidfeng88/bara/README.md

 ![busienss show page](docs/business-show.png)

 ### 4. Business form
-When a business is created, Bara sends the full address (combines the `address`, `city`, `state` columns in the `businesses` table) to the the Google Map Geocoding API, which returns the latitude and longitude.
+When a business is created, Bara sends the full address (combines the `address`, `city`, `state` columns in the `businesses` table) to the the Google Maps Geocoding API, which returns the latitude and longitude.
 The `lat` and `lng` columns are then updated.
 The coordinates are then used to set up the center of the map and to place a marker on it.

 ## Future Directions